Change Granite's Travel Policy for Student Clubs and Teams

 A) Granite School District's Board of Education vote to revise, amend, or remove item VIII.A.18.F of its policy, which reads:

 In an effort to control costs and make travel safer and more convenient, travel outside of the State of Utah will be limited to the following states: Arizona, California, Colorado, Idaho Nevada, New Mexico, Oregon, Washington, and Wyoming.
 The principal may recommend exceptions to the School Accountability Director for review and recommendation to the Superintendent and Board of Education.
 Exceptions shall be rare and will require approval from the Board of Education.

 B) The GSD Board of Education make necessary arrangements and readings for above policy in a timely manner; The season for out-of-state trips is fast approaching, but there is still enough time for the policy to be fixed before many of the affected trips would take place.
 One notable example is DECA's International Career Development Conference (and competition).
 This conference takes place on April 21-24 in Atlanta, GA.
-Hypothetically, students who qualify for this competition would have the opportunity to participate in this event if the board worked to revise the policy at their board study session on 2/20/18, and had two readings of the new policy following the revision: One reading at the board meeting on 3/6/18, and a second at the meeting on 4/10/18.
+Hypothetically, students who qualify for this competition would have the opportunity to participate in this event if the board had two readings of a revised policy following the revision: One reading at the board meeting on 3/6/18, and a second at the meeting on 4/10/18.
 Following the second reading and voting, the revision would be official, allowing approved out-of-state trips to travel outside of the 10-state limit after 4/10/18.
 Although this creates a very narrow time-frame for both the board and those working to arrange travel, we believe that it would be worth it to allow students to travel this year, rather than delaying this positive change any longer.